Kimjio/umamusume-localify-android/README.md

 ## How to use
 1. Install [Magisk](https://github.com/topjohnwu/Magisk) v24 or later and enable Zygisk
+2. Install [Shamiko](https://github.com/LSPosed/LSPosed.github.io/releases) for bypass SafetyNet (Module not work when DenyList is enabled.)
-2. Install module in Magisk
+3. Install module in Magisk
-3. Put the `config.json` file in `/sdcard/android/data/jp.co.cygames.umamusume/` and the translation file referenced in `dicts`.
+4. Put the `config.json` file in `/sdcard/android/data/jp.co.cygames.umamusume/` and the translation file referenced in `dicts`.

 ## Note
 Working directory is `/sdcard/Android/data/jp.co.cygames.umamusume/`